The Brazil international will join Spurs after the Confederations Cup on a four-year deal, with the club holding the option for a one-year extension

 Paulinho will not put pen to paper with Tottenham until after the Confederations Cup and is still to complete a medical, but the transfer is now considered a formality by those involved in the deal.

 Inter and Shakhtar Donetsk had also shown a strong interest in Paulinho but Spurs emerged as Paulinho’s preferred destination and were the only club to meet Corinthians’ demands.

 Corinthians director of football Edu, the former Arsenal player, confirmed on Friday that negotiations were “well underway” between the clubs after a week of talks, with an agreement being reached on Saturday morning.

-The player’s former club, Audax-SP, will receive 50 percent of the transfer fee and has also approved the transfer.
+The player’s former club, Audax-SP, will receive 50 per cent of the transfer fee and have also approved the transfer.

-Goal revealed on Tuesday that Tottenham was confident of landing Paulinho, who is also highly regarded by Franco Baldini, the club’s newly appointed technical director.
+Goal revealed on Tuesday that Tottenham were confident of landing Paulinho, who is also highly regarded by Franco Baldini, the club’s newly appointed technical director.

 Barcelona star David Villa is the north Londoners’ top target while they are also considering a move for Valencia forward Roberto Soldado.

 Villa’s wage demands of €164,000-a-week have been a stumbling block but Spurs believe they are in a strong position to land Spain’s all-time leading scorer after the Confederations Cup.

 The 31-year-old has just one year remaining on his contract at the Camp Nou and Tottenham are hopeful of persuading Barcelona to reduce their €14m asking price.